tetratelabs/istio-distro.io/content/istio-in-practice/sticky-sessions/_index.en.md

 Save the above YAML to `sticky-deployment.yaml` and run `kubectl apply -f sticky-deployment.yaml` to create the Deployment and Service.

 Next, we can deploy the VirtualService and attach it to the Gateway.
-Make sure you delete any other VirtualService that might be attached to the gateway or use different hosts.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3